harshad-mscs/max-sat-solver/README.md

 <seesawSearchInstances> = The number of Seesaw Search instances to run in parallel.

 Example: java pj2 cores=50 MAXSATSolverSmp_3 250-1065.cnf 10000 100

-The Parallel Java 2 Library for running the programs is available at: https://www.cs.rit.edu/~ark/pj2_20180501.jar